alibosworth/pakon-planar-raw-converter/readme.md

 ## Scanning

-The quick summary of scanning with TLXClientDemo
+Here's a quick summary of scanning with TLXClientDemo:

 1) Run TLXClientDemo